build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 ---
 title: "Generative AI apps with Amazon Bedrock - A getting started guide for Go developers"
-description: "An introductory guide to using the AWS Go SDK and Bedrock Foundation Models (FMs) for tasks such as content generation, building chat application, handling streaming data and more"
+description: "An introductory guide to using the AWS Go SDK and Amazon Bedrock Foundation Models (FMs) for tasks such as content generation, building chat application, handling streaming data and more"
 tags:
   - generative-ai
   - ai-ml